mann1mal/zPod-PKS-CSE-Demos/Kubeapps/readme.md

 * Browse and deploy Helm charts from chart repositories
 * Inspect, upgrade and delete Helm-based applications installed in the cluster
-* Add custom and private chart repositories (supports ChartMuseum and JFrog Artifactory)
+* Add custom and private chart repositories (supports ChartMuseum, JFrog Artifactory, and Harbor Cloud Native Regsitry)
 * Browse and provision external services from the Service Catalog and available Service Brokers
 * Connect Helm-based applications to external services with Service Catalog Bindings
 * Secure authentication and authorization based on Kubernetes Role-Based Access Control

 Finally, we'll use the Kubeapps dashboard to deploy a wordpress application with persistent storage in the cluster.

-## Deploying Helm
+## Step 1: Deploying Helm

-Before starting the demo, access the `cse-client` server from your Horizon instance via putty (pw is `VMware1!`):
+1.1 Before starting the demo, access the `cse-client` server from your Horizon instance via putty (pw is `VMware1!`):

 <img width="542" alt="Screen Shot 2019-08-02 at 8 30 20 PM" src="https://user-images.githubusercontent.com/32826912/62404702-6ce7d300-b564-11e9-8cce-145289c1e5e9.png">

-Also, let's ensure we are accessing the `demo-cluster` via kubectl by using `cse` to pull down the cluster config file and store it in the default location.
+1.2 Also, let's ensure we are accessing the `demo-cluster` via kubectl by using `cse` to pull down the cluster config file and store it in the default location.
 Use your vmc.lab AD credentials to log in to the `vcd-cli`:
 ~~~
 $ vcd login director.vcd.zpod.io cse-demo-org <username> -iw
 ~~~